consistence/coding-standard/readme.md

 > **Complete standard is described in a [separate document](consistence-coding-standard.md)**.

-This is a custom coding standard which is used by all Consistence projects.
+This is a custom coding standard, which is used by all Consistence projects.
 It is also suitable to be used with any other project or as a foundation for your own standard.

 The main objectives of this standard are: